What's nearby

 4Go mountain biking at Ticknock

-Rent a bike or bring your own and take on the Ticknock trail loop with your friends in the Dublin Mountains.
+Rent a bike at Biking.ie or bring your own and take on the Ticknock trail loop with your friends in the Dublin Mountains.
 The views over the city and bay are worth the effort and the one hour trail is a good place to start.

 No need to be world-class cyclists here as riders can choose between longer and shorter routes.
 With many spectacular photo stops, you’ll see Dublin from a whole new vantage point.